 Assets and liabilities of non-U.S. subsidiaries, where the functional currency is not the U.S. dollar, have been translated at year-end exchange rates and profit and loss accounts have been translated using weighted average exchange rates.
 Adjustments resulting from currency translation have been recorded in the equity section of the balance sheet in AOCI as cumulative translation adjustments.
-Cumulative translation adjustments were losses of \$42,894 and \$60,178 at September 30, 2016 and 2015, respectively.
+Cumulative translation adjustments were gains (losses) of \$32,227 and \$42,894 at September 30, 2017 and 2016, respectively.
 Assets and liabilities of an entity that are denominated in currencies other than that entity's functional currency are remeasured into the functional currency using period end exchange rates, or historical rates where applicable to certain balances.
 Gains and losses arising on remeasurements are recorded within the Consolidated Statement of Operations and Comprehensive Income (Loss) as a component of Other income (expense).